Skip to content

 Live progress dashboard (Rich)

-While forge optimize walk-forward runs, AlphaForge displays a dedicated two-tier progress dashboard.
+While alpha-forge optimize walk-forward runs, AlphaForge displays a dedicated two-tier progress dashboard.

 • Outer bar: overall window progress (<completed_windows>/<n_windows>).